Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 > Note: We need to create two web application resources - one for the marketplace provisioning service and the other for SaaS service.

+- Create another Web App for the marketplace provisioning service.

 ## Marketplace Provisioning Service

 The marketplace provisioning service serves as an intermediary between Azure and the target SaaS application.
 In a real scenario, the intermediary would initiate the provisioning of the SaaS application and activate the subscription against the SaaS offer being purchased.